Reasonable Accommodations for Students with Executive Functioning Challenges

 IEPs are more comprehensive plans created for students who qualify for special education services under the Individuals with Disabilities Education Act (IDEA).

 - Who Qualifies?
-Students with more severe executive functioning challenges that meet the criteria for a specific learning disability or other qualifying condition.
+Students with more severe executive functioning challenges who meet the criteria for a specific learning disability or other qualifying condition.

 - How to Obtain an IEP: Parents or guardians must request a formal evaluation.
-If the student qualifies, a team of educators, specialists, and parents work together to create the plan.
+If the student qualifies, a team of educators, specialists, and parents works together to create the plan.

 Cheers, Erica